Lumi-supercomputer/lumi-userguide/docs/eap/index.md

 - HIP code can be compiled with the Cray C++ compiler wrapper (`CC`) or with the AMD `hipcc` compiler wrappper.
 - A GPU-aware MPI implementation is available (loading the `cray-mpich` module).
 You can use this MPI library with the Cray and AMD environment.
-Note that during testing the LUMI User Support Team noticed that the inter-node bandwidth is low (~4.5 GB/s).
-On the final system, it will be possible to initiate communication directly from the GPU (MPI call from HIP kernels).
-This feature is not available on the Early Access Platform.

 !!! failure